iameberedavid/Azubi-Africa-DAP-Trainee-Story-Chidiebere-David-Ogbonna/README.md

     Yes, absolutely.

-1. Do you think you have gained enough skills through our programme to land your dream job ?
+11. Do you think you have gained enough skills through our programme to land your dream job ?

-    `Reply here please.`
+    Yes, as a matter of fact I think I have gained skills to function in multiple roles in the data space.

 ## My Contacts